 This narrative was certainly composed long after the events it purports to describe, even if we identify Abgar with King Abgar the Great.
-The statement that it was necessary for the Christians of 'the country of the Assyrians'. presumably Adiabene, to practise their religion in secret seems to imply a date after 226.
+The statement that it was necessary for the Christians of 'the country of the Assyrians', presumably Adiabene, to practise their religion in secret seems to imply a date after 226.
 With the emergence of the Sasanid dynasty at about that time, and the growth and influence of the Zoroastrian priesthood it became impossible for Christian evangelists to work in the Persian empire.
 That Persians coming from the East to Roman territory should disguise themselves as merchants suggests a still later date.
 Only with the treaty of Jovian in 363 were the frontiers between Persia and Byzantine Mesopotamia clearly defined; previously they could be crossed with impunity.
 But the text in its present form cannot be much later than the end of the fourth century or the beginning of the fifth century.
-The Diatessaron, a harmonized, composite version of the four Gospels, was, our writer maintains, in use at Edessa at this time.3 The reference may be an interpolation.
-Nevertheless, the fact that it appears without any words of condemnation is significant; this version of the New Testament was superseded in official use at Edessa by the Separate Gospels before, or at the very latest during, the lifetime of Bishop Rabbula (died 435 or 436).4 in a text of c.
-500. 2 See p.
+The Diatessaron, a harmonized, composite version of the four Gospels, was, our writer maintains, in use at Edessa at this time.
+The reference may be an interpolation.
+Nevertheless, the fact that it appears without any words of condemnation is significant; this version of the New Testament was superseded in official use at Edessa by the Separate Gospels before, or at the very latest during, the lifetime of Bishop Rabbula (died 435 or 436).+

+See p.
 18 above.

-1 See p.
-18 above.
 The royal tomb may have been in the neighbourhood of Abgar's castle, p.
 17 above.
-Harnack has suggested that Syriac birtha, castle, has been corrupted into 'Britannia',

-3 Syriac, Evangelion da Mehallete.
+Harnack has suggested that Syriac birtha, castle, has been corrupted into 'Britannia', in a text of c.
+500. See p.
+18 above.
+Syriac, Evangelion da Mehallete.
+No. TO LESS